s-tikhomirov/s-tikhomirov.github.io/about.md

 My publications with citation counts etc are listed on [Google Scholar](https://scholar.google.com/citations?user=8w9I9uUAAAAJ&hl=en).
 My talks and conference presentations are on [my YouTube channel](https://www.youtube.com/channel/UCfo-qSso2IhRvuJj3AUEwBA/).

+## 2024

+* H. Cornelius, **S. Tikhomirov**, A. Revuelta, S. P. Vivier, A. Challani.
+[The Waku Network as Infrastructure for dApps](/assets/papers/waku-poster-paper.pdf).
+Presented at [DLT 2024](https://dlt2024.di.unito.it/) on 15 May 2024.
+* A. Revuelta, **S. Tikhomirov**, A. Challani, H. Cornelius, S. P. Vivier.
+[Message Latency in Waku Relay with Rate Limiting Nullifiers](/assets/papers/waku-latency.pdf).
+To be presented at [IEEE DAPPS 2024](https://ieeedapps.com/) in July 2024.

 ## 2022

 * C. Shikhelman, **S. Tikhomirov**.
 [Unjamming Lightning: A Systematic Approach](https://eprint.iacr.org/2022/1454).